Skip to main content

 service.checkout("ORDER-003", 89000);

-"Automatically notify all subscribers when an object's state changes."
-The core of event-driven systems.
+"Automatically notifies all subscribed objects when one object's state changes."
+This is the foundation of event-driven architecture.

 record OrderEvent(String type, String orderId, int amount) {}